Routing Schedules

 What is a Toggle?
 A Toggle acts as a switch that allows a user to send calls to 1 of 2 destinations, depending on if the toggle is turned on (indicated by a RED light) or off (indicated by a GREEN light).
 Examples of Toggle uses: Simple Toggle: ...

-Time-Based Routing changes where calls are routed based on the time of day, week, or year.
+Overview Time-Based Routing changes where calls are routed based on the time of day, week, or year.
 This is useful when coordinating schedules for after-hours mailboxes and IVR menus.
-How do I set up After Hours Routing?
-In this example, let's imagine your ...
+Setting Up After-Hours Routing In this example, let's imagine your ...